Monad to describe single threaded algorithms. Tasks can be iterated step by step until they finally complete or panic.

 - If the

-, the next iteration will start work onf t
+aiteration has completed with resultt, the next iteration will start work onf t - If the

 Iteration of a read-modify-read-operation will perform the read modify and complete with the computed result.